 \subsection{Propagation method for the Knock-out and Knock-in Shapley values computation}

 The propagation method we are going to define assumes to be applied to BNs with a special structure, called Binarized Boolean Networks (BBNs).
-In a BBN, each node has at most two incoming edges (i.e., each Boolean function is defined on at most two Boolean variables).
+In a BBN, each node has at most two incoming edges (i.e., each Boolean function is defined on at most two Boolean variables) in which, negation regulation has exactly one input node.
 In this section, we present the theoretical framework for propagation in such networks.
 The procedure for transforming a general BN into a BBN is described in Section~\ref{sec:implement}.